+ESI will incorporate and comply with LMD Policy Number 35, Subject: Emergency Response, dated 1 Jan 15.
 ESI will train ESI personnel on first aid and initial fire extinguisher use to handle initial response.

-If a misfire occurs on or during a disposal the site will be evacuated for at least 30 minutes IAW DOD 4145.26-M, C15.9.3.6.
-ESI operators will implement misfire procedures before approaching any explosives burn in the Contained Burn Chamber or Kiln Disposal Unit.
+If a misfire occurs on or during a burn, the site will be evacuated for at least 30 minutes IAW DOD 4145.26-M, C15.9.3.6.
+ESI operators will implement misfire procedures before approaching the Contained Burn Chamber.
+The chamber door will be remotely opened to view the initiation circuit and any visible signs of the problem via the CCTV.
 Only two trained and qualified technicians shall approach the position of the explosives.
 One shall examine the misfire and the other shall act as backup.
 The backup shall watch the examination from a safe distance, behind natural or artificial barriers or other obstructions for protection.